Empowering WebAssembly with Thin Kernel Interfaces: Scoping Existing System Call Interfaces

-Linux features a daunting set of hundreds of system calls, numbered differently across architectures, some of which are platform-specific.
-While reimplementing all of these calls across all platforms seems like a gargantuan task, we conducted a study of real-world applications, and find that syscalls have enough commonality in \textit{actual use} that a \sysname implementation can easily cover the vast majority of Linux functionality in a lightweight, portable way.
+Operating systems feature a daunting array of hundreds of system calls, sometimes slightly different across ISAs, including some platform-specific calls.
+While virtualizing every call across all platforms seems like a gargantuan task, our study of real-world applications found Linux syscalls have enough commonality in \textit{actual use} that \sysname can cover the vast majority of OS functionality in a lightweight, portable way.

-\paragraph{How prevalent are syscalls in real applications?} We first evaluated the feasibility of system-call based virtualization to scope our work on \sysname by studying the number and frequency of Linux syscalls across a variety of applications.
-While there are clear differences between applications, most programs use fewer than 100 of the 300-400 kernel syscalls available in Linux (Fig.~\ref{fig_app_syscall_profile}).
-Thus a first implementation of \sysname only needs to support a fraction of the total system call interface to run most applications.
+\paragraph{Practical Prevalence of Syscalls} We first evaluated the feasibility of syscall-based virtualization to scope our work on \sysname/\zephyrsysname by studying the number and frequency of syscalls across a variety of applications.
+Linux API usage literature reports $\approx$ 200 (out of 300-400) required syscalls as the critical point with static analysis~\cite{tsai2016study}; more recent work with dynamic analysis~\cite{Loupe} however reports a mere 148 syscalls which is consistent with our findings (Fig.~\ref{fig_app_syscall_profile}).
+This is consistent with our findings (Fig.~\ref{fig_app_syscall_profile}) where many applications use fewer than 100 unique syscalls, and the union of all applications is around 140-150 syscalls.
+Similarly, Zephyr has $\approx$ 500 syscalls, but many of them target domain-specific subsystems (GNSS, SiP SVC, Auxdisplay, etc.) or toolchains.
+Thus, \sysname/\zephyrsysname only need to support a fraction of the total system call interface to run most applications faithfully.
+We also identify that this subset of syscalls encompasses the core features offered by an operating system -- we postulate that most remaining syscalls can easily be auto-generated as kernel \textit{passthrough} methods in the future (see Sec.~\ref{sec:beyond_linux},~\ref{sec:discussion}).

-\paragraph{How diverse are the syscalls available on Linux's many supported architectures?} Due to a long history of porting efforts and the demands of dozens of (sometimes very unconventional) architectures, Linux supports approximately 500~\cite{LinuxSyscalls} syscalls in the main kernel source tree.
-However, not all syscalls are available on all architectures: in fact, several dozen are only supported on one architecture each, either as vestiges of specific porting and emulation efforts (OSF and S390) or to serve a specific hardware feature or quirk.
-We found that there is a large common core on all architectures; both Arm and RISC-V are nearly identical and largely a subset of x86-64 with a handful of differences (Fig.~\ref{fig_wali_arch_syscalls}).